lehrblogger/lehrblogger.com-octopress/source/_posts/2009-02-08-programming-a-to-z-assignment-3-urlfinderjava.md

   - assignments
   - ITP
   - ITP - A2Z
-excerpt: "Counting links on Twitter."
+blurb: "Counting links on Twitter."
-show_excerpt: true
+show_blurb: true
 ---
 The third assignment was posted [here][1], and was to